It's important that you put the correct things in each bin. That's because green, brown and black bins and sacks are disposed of differently.

 Where does food and garden waste go?

 Food and garden waste is sent to what is called an 'in-vessel composting facility' in Edmonton.
 It's placed into large rooms, where it’s heated and aerated.
 After six to eight weeks it turns into compost.
-This compost is then used in our parks.

 Where does general rubbish go?